tanvir-git/odoo-documentation/content/applications/finance/accounting/others/inventory/avg_price_valuation.rst

 .. example::
-   To return a table that was purchased for `$10`, go to the :guilabel:`Inventory` app and select the the :guilabel:`Receipts` card in the Inventory Overview dashboard.
+   To return a table that was purchased for `$10`, go to the :guilabel:`Inventory` app and select the :guilabel:`Receipts` card in the Inventory Overview dashboard.
 This shows a list of all incoming shipments that were processed in the warehouse.
-Select the entry with the :guilabel:`Reference` `WH/IN/00016` to select the receipt for the 8 tables.
+Select the receipt for the 8 tables purchased in Exercise 1 [link to the Exercise box in the "Stock products for the first time" section].

-   Click :guilabel:`Return` and modify the quantity to `1`.
-This creates an outgoing shipment for the table, and select :guilabel:`Validate` to confirm the outgoing shipment.
+   Then, click :guilabel:`Return` on the validated delivery order, and modify the quantity to `1` in the reverse transfer window.
+This creates an outgoing shipment for the table.
+Select :guilabel:`Validate` to confirm the outgoing shipment.

-   Return to the Inventory Valuation page to see how the outgoing shipment decreases the inventory value by $12.
+   Return to :menuselection:`Inventory --> Reporting --> Inventory Valuation` to see how the outgoing shipment decreases the inventory value by $12.

    .. image:: avg_price_valuation/inventory-valuation-return.png